 The Bottom Line

 An essential thing before you give your car to a friend is to check with your insurance firm.
 You will know the damages or the individual the insurance will cover.
 In case an accident occurs, there are damages to be paid.
-Without reliable, trustworthy, and honest insurance, you will likely find yourself paying all the bills.
+You will likely settle all the bills without reliable, trustworthy, and honest insurance.
 Nevertheless, any accident involving your car increases your auto insurance rate: even if you are the one who was driving.